Two-sided convexity testing with certificates: Introduction

 \section{Introduction}

 A set of points in the $d$-dimensional space $\RR^d$ is said to be: (i)~in \emph{general position} if any at most $d+1$ points are \emph{affinely independent}; and (ii)~in \emph{convex position} if none of the points lies in the convex hull of the other points.
 It is known that every set of $n$ points in general position in the plane contains $(1-o(1))\log{n}$ points in convex position, and this bound is tight up to lower-order terms~\cite{ES35,Suk17}.
-For $d\geq 3$, by the Erd\H{o}s--Szekeres theorem, every set of $n$ points in general position in $\mathbb{R}^d$ contains $\Omega(\log n)$ points in convex position (it suffices to find points whose projections onto a generic plane are in convex position).
+For $d\geq 3$, by the Erd\H{o}s--Szekeres theorem, every set of $n$ points in general position in $\mathbb{R}^d$ contains $\Omega(\log n)$ points in convex position: it suffices to find points whose projections onto a generic plane are in convex position.
 On the other hand, for every fixed $d\geq 2$, K{\'a}rolyi and Valtr~\cite{KV03} and Valtr~\cite{Va92} constructed $n$-element sets in general position in $\mathbb{R}^d$ in which no more than $O(\log^{d-1}n)$ points are in convex position.
-A recent result of Pohoata and Zakharov~\cite{PZ22} shows that $2^{o(n)}$ points in $\RR^d$, $d \geq 3$, already contain $n$ points in convex position.
+A recent result of Pohoata and Zakharov~\cite{PZ22} shows that a set of $n$ points in $\RR^d$, $d \geq 3$, already contains a subset of $\omega(\log{n})$ points in convex position.

-Given a point set in general position in $\RR^d$, the problem of computing a maximum-size subset in convex position can be solved in polynomial time for $d=2$ by the dynamic programming algorithm of Chv\'atal and Klincsek~\cite{CK80}; their algorithm runs in $\O(n^3)$ time.
+Given a point set in general position in $\RR^d$, the problem of computing a maximum-size subset in convex position can be solved in polynomial time for $d=2$ by the dynamic programming algorithm of Chv\'atal and Klincsek~\cite{CK80}; their algorithm runs in $O(n^3)$ time.
 In contrast, the general problem in $\RR^d$ was shown to be $\NP$-complete for every $d \geq 3$ by Giannopoulos, Knauer, and Werner~\cite{GKW13}, and moreover, no approximation algorithm is known.

-Throughout this paper we assume (in a standard fashion) that our input set is a point set in $\RR^d$ in \emph{general position}.
+Throughout this paper we assume (in a standard fashion) that the input set is in \emph{general position}.
+For Theorems~\ref{thm:chazelle} and~\ref{thm:chan} and Corollary~\ref{cor:chan}, let $P$ be a set of $n$ points in $\RR^d$, where $d$ is considered constant.

 The complexity of computing the convex hull of $n$ points in $\RR^d$ is summarized in the following result of Chazelle; see also~\cite{BCK+08,Sei17}.
-Let $P$ be a set of $n$ points in $\RR^d$, where $d$ is considered constant.

-\begin{theorem} {\rm (Chazelle~\cite{Chaz93})} Given $P$, the convex hull of $P$ can be computed in $\O(n \log{n} + n^{\lfloor d/2 \rfloor})$ time using $\O(n^{\lfloor d/2 \rfloor})$ space, which is asymptotically worst-case optimal. \end{theorem}
+\begin{theorem} {\rm (Chazelle~\cite{Chaz93})} Given $P$, the convex hull of $P$ can be computed in $O(n \log{n} + n^{\lfloor d/2 \rfloor})$ time using $O(n^{\lfloor d/2 \rfloor})$ space, which is asymptotically worst-case optimal. \end{theorem}